 - provide a variety of cultural and recreational experiences

 How much will it cost to enroll my child?
 There are no enrollment fees.

 How long does the program last?
 The program runs concurrently with school schedules.
 The students meet one day each week immediately after school for approximately two hours.
 Other special meeting times and program activities are planned and scheduled to achieve the program objectives.

 What activities will my child participate in and how are these activities selected?
 Members of the Lynchburg Chapter of The Links, Inc. and the STEP with Links director develop program activities that support the program objectives, including workshops and seminars on topics such as inclusiveness, health/nutrition education, etiquette, money management, time management, study skills and current events.
 Students also attend plays, concerts, dance recitals, picnics, participate in art and clay workshops and community service projects.

 - visits to area colleges, museums and historical sites throughout the state

-- performances at the Lynchburg Academy of Fine Arts
+- performances at the Academy Center of the Arts

 - ropes courses for team building